Women of Science at the New York State Museum

 Title: Archaeological Research and Collections Technician, Certified Geographic Information Systems Professional (GISP)

-I prepare collections for storage, exhibit, and research; participate in field excavations; and am the resident expert in Geographic Information Systems (GIS).
-Instruments like GPS (global positioning systems), GPR (ground-penetrating radar), magnetic susceptibility, and drones aid in mapping archaeological sites and can allow archaeologists to “see beneath the soil” without digging.
-I support the research projects of our curators, who have very diverse interests—there’s roughly a 13,000-year difference in the ages of the sites and artifacts they study!
+Working with a team of museum technicians (all women!), volunteers, and students, I manage the preparation of collections for storage, exhibit, and research.
+I also participate in field excavations and serve as the resident expert in Geographic Information Systems (GIS).
+Instruments such as GPS (global positioning systems), GPR (ground-penetrating radar), magnetic susceptibility, and drones help map archaeological sites.
+These tools allow archaeologists to “see beneath the soil” without digging.
+I support the research projects of our curators, who have very diverse interests—there’s roughly a 13,000-year difference in the ages of the sites and artifacts they study.

-The coolest thing I’ve ever done—and the most the evocative of a tragic time in the past—was assisting in the discovery and excavation of a French and Indian War-era smallpox hospital, the first in North America.
+The coolest thing I’ve ever done—and the most evocative of a tragic time in the past—was assisting in the discovery and excavation of North America’s first smallpox hospital from the French and Indian War era.

 Women of Science Logo